shabin5785/Golang_notes/Go_3.md

 express the proper ties and operat ions of each dat a struc ture so that clients need not access the objec t’s representation direc tly.

+-A met hod is declared with a var iant of the ordinar y function declarat ion in which an ext ra parameter appears before the function name.
+The parameter attaches the function to the typ e of that parameter.

+type Point struct{ X, Y float64 }
+// traditional function
+func Distance(p, q Point) float64 {
+	return math.Hypot(q.Xp.X, q.Yp.Y)
+}
+// same thing, but as a method of the Point type func (p Point) Distance(q Point) float64 {
+	return math.Hypot(q.Xp.X, q.Yp.Y)
+}